- What is this site?

 Blue based Dundies mean stories that are currently being featured on the homepage, and red based Dundies mean stories that are now retired from the homepage but that are still worth a read.

-As a reader, you are highly encouraged to leave reviews and high star ratings on the stories you think are worth reading.
-More reviews and more stars means that story is more likely to be read by others!
+As a reader, you are highly encouraged to leave reviews and jellybeans on the stories you think are worth reading.
+More reviews and more jellybeans means that story is more likely to be read by others!

 Challenges are themes or prompts, usually sent in by readers, to inspire our writers.

-Everyone should feel free to answer challenges, no matter how old the challenge is.
+Everyone should feel free to answer challenges, no matter how old the challenge is or how many/few responses it has.
 They are there to inspire you.
 Once you've posted a story, enter it as a reply to a challenge by clicking on "Respond to the challenge" link next to a given challenge.
 It will then bring up the list of all stories you've written.
 Just put a checkmark next to the appropriate one.

 Yes, just click Search at the top!
 You can do a simple search by author(penname), title or summary.
 Or click "Advanced Search" for lots of additional options.